openspending/fiscal-data-package/spec/index.md

 ## Mapping

-The Budget Data Package MUST provide a `mapping` property. `mapping` MUST be a hash.
+The Fiscal Data Package MUST provide a `mapping` property. `mapping` MUST be a hash.

 The `mapping` hash provides a way to link the "physical" model - the data in CSV files - to a more general, conceptual, "logical" model for fiscal information.